 46. The production of the Sandwell Local Plan and the Local Development Scheme was approved by Cabinet on 16th November 2022.
+The most recent Local Development Scheme was approved by Cabinet on 17th January 2024.
 The timetable for the preparation of the Sandwell Local Plan is as follows:

-Nov 2022 - Feb 2023 Preparation of Issues and Options document February - March 2023 Issues and Options Consultation March - August 2023 Draft Plan preparation Nov - Dec 2023 Six-week Draft Plan consultation (Reg18) Jan - Aug 2024 Preparation of Publication and Submission Local Plan (Reg19) Sept - Oct 2024 Six-week Submission Plan consultation (Reg19) November 2024 Submit the Plan and representations to the Secretary of State
+Nov 2022 - Feb 2023 Preparation of Issues and Options document February - March 2023 Issues and Options Consultation March - August 2023 Draft Plan preparation Nov - Dec 2023 Six-week Draft Plan consultation (Reg18) Jan - Sept 2024 Preparation of Publication and Submission Local Plan (Reg19) Sept - Nov 2024 Publication of the Sandwell Local Plan (Reg19) December 2024 Submission of the Plan and representations made through Reg19 to the Secretary of State